safl/pychapel/docs/source/usage_examples.rst

 Usage Examples
 ==============

-This section provides examples of closer to real-world code and how to apply pyChapel in such context.
+This section provides examples closer to real-world code and how to apply pyChapel in such context.
 The examples seek to illustrate the effort required by the user and what results can be expected.